HL7/fhir-security-label-ds4p/input/pagecontent/spec.md

 ### Extensions Summary
 The following extensions are defined by this IG:
-- The `must-display` extension to require the consumer to display a specific mark on any rendering of the resource in print or electronic user interfaces.
+- The `display` extension to require the consumer to display a specific mark on any rendering of the resource in print or electronic user interfaces.
 - The `sec-label-basis` extension which enables specifying the policy or regulation based on which a label has been assigned.
 - The `sec-label-related-artifact` extension which enables recording a pointer to an artifact related to the label, particularly, a consent directive based on which the label has been assigned, or a provenance resource which further backs up the integrity label.
 - the `sec-label-classifier` extension which enables recording the entity that has assigned or updated the label.